mengiefen/microverse-capstone-01/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet) ![](https://img.shields.io/badge/MENGSTU-FENTAW-success)

-# Capstone-01: BaMeN Services Website
+# Capstone-01: "BaMeN Services" Website

-> In this project, the BaMen Service responsive website has been done using HTML and CSS and Vanilla JavaScript.
+> In this project, the "BaMen Service" responsive website has been done using HTML and CSS and Vanilla JavaScript.

 ## Screenshot